 An alternative account is that DACA's announcement (2012-06-15) or implementation (2012-08-15) was the juncture priming Latinxs threatened by immigration enforcement to support Democratic presidential politicians.
 However, our contextual account posits DACA may have not initially primed threatened Latinxs to support Obama because shifts in ownership on threat mitigation take time and repeated commitments on part of politicians.
-We do not find that DACA's announcement and/or implementation increased Obama's approval among Latinxs (Section K.2), suggesting Obama's second-term deportation relief commitments (i.e. the DACA expansion, DAPA, and PEP) were the critical juncture priming Latinxs threatened by deportation to support Democratic presidential politicians.
+We do not find that DACA's announcement and/or implementation increased Obama's approval among Latinxs (Section E.2), suggesting Obama's second-term deportation relief commitments (i.e. the DACA expansion, DAPA, and PEP) were the critical juncture priming Latinxs threatened by deportation to support Democratic presidential politicians.

-Our RDiT estimates are robust to different kernel and polynomial specifications (Section K.3); subsetting the data to observations near the discontinuity (Section K.4); a "donut-hole" re-estimation removing close-to-discontinuity observations to rule out anticipatory effects (Section K.7); and sorting (Section K.5).
-Our RDiT estimates are larger than nearly all pre-deportation relief placebo discontinuities (Section K.6), implying our findings are not statistical chance.
-Finally, our RDiT effects are not localized to the discontinuity.
-Replicating Study 2 with a difference-in-differences and event study approach produces the same result and demonstrates the deportation relief effect is persistent until the end of the Gallup poll (2016-10-30) (Section K.8).
-Consistent with Study 1, these persistent effects further suggest Obama's second-term deportation relief commitments were the critical juncture motivating Latinxs threatened by immigration enforcement to support Democratic presidential politicians.
+Our RDiT estimates are robust to different kernel and polynomial specifications (Section E.3); subsetting the data to observations near the discontinuity (Section E.4); a "donut-hole" re-estimation removing close-to-discontinuity observations to rule out anticipatory effects (Section E.7); and sorting (Section E.5).
+Our RDiT estimates are larger than nearly all pre-relief placebo discontinuities (Section E.6), implying our findings are not statistical chance.
+Finally, our RDiT effects are not local to the discontinuity.
+Replicating Study 2 with a difference-in-differences and event study approach shows the deportation relief effect is persistent until the end of the Gallup poll (2016-10-30) (Section E.8).
+Consistent with Study 1, these persistent effects further suggest Obama's second-term deportation relief commitments were the key juncture motivating Latinxs threatened by immigration enforcement to support Democratic presidential politicians.